-Founded in 2015, “NER Out Loud” is a collaboration of the New England Review, Middlebury’s Mahaney Arts Center, and Oratory Now.
-In the tradition of NPR’s “Selected Shorts,” Middlebury student performers read selections from the New England Review on stage, lending their voices to the work on the page and bringing it to life for an audience of students, faculty, and community members.
+Founded in 2015, “NER Out Loud” is a collaboration of the New England Review and Oratory Now.
+In the tradition of NPR’s “Selected Shorts,” Middlebury student performers from Oratory Now read selections from the New England Review on stage, along with student writers who read their own work.
+Lending their voices to the words on the page, students bring contemporary literary writing to life for an audience of students, faculty, and community members.
+An archive of readings can be found on Internet Archive, care of Middlebury College’s special collections.

 Also see our related NER Out Loud podcast.
 Check it out on Soundcloud, Apple Podcasts, Spotify, or iTunes.